OXY2DEV/markview.nvim/Integrations.md

 - Go to heading based on Github-flavored/Gitlab-flavored links(e.g. `#-integrations` for `🎇 Integrations`).
 - Open files inside Neovim using some command(e.g. `:tabnew`).
 Requires [experimental.prefer_nvim](https://github.com/OXY2DEV/markview.nvim/wiki/Experimental#prefer_nvim) to `true`.

+## 📦 Transparent colorschemes

+Markview provides dynamic highlight groups for colorschemes.
+However, this may not look right when using `transparent` colorschemes.

+You can change what color is used for blending by setting these variables,

+- `vim.g.markview_light_bg`, used when `background` is `"dark"`(default).
+- `vim.g.markview_dark_bg`, used when `background` is `"light"`.

+>[!IMPORTANT]
+> These values will not be used if `Normal` highlight group has a background color.

 ## 📦 nvim-cmp